 - Adult Assistant — infants – works under the direction of the Child Therapist and with child care providers to directly care for infants and assist them with developmental tasks.
 Training provided: an hour or orientation to learn about the program and expectations as well as an evening of observing the program.

-- Fundraising — assist with special events to raise funds for Sheffield Place
+- Fundraising — assist with special events (golf tournament and Off the Wall art event) to raise funds for Sheffield Place

 - Community Ambassador — host a home party to inform friends about Sheffield Place